 STAY SAFE IN EXTREME HEAT

-1. Don't ever go alone and/or let someone know where you plant to go.
+- Don't ever go alone, and let someone know where you plan to go.

-• Use bear-proof lockers where they’re available or bear-proof canisters when backpacking
+- Use bear-proof lockers where they’re available or bear-proof canisters when backpacking to store food and any items with an odor (toothpaste, lotion, etc.)

 Take a look at the official Leave No Trace, Center for Outdoor Ethics website for more stewardship information.